tytydraco/yessleep/out/Theres_Something_in_the_Air_Part_I.md

 “New care provider?
 What happened to Dr. Carrey?”

 Dr. Carrey was the doctor that I had known for the last fifteen or so years.
 Despite having little in common with me in hobbies and the like, she was somebody whom I trusted and could rely on to listen to my complaints and gripes.
 She was patient, caring, and made me feel at ease.
-She was older than I by about two decades, and she seemed like a second mother to me.
+She was older than me by about two decades, and she seemed like a second mother to me.
 She was among the few medical folks that I trusted, and now she was gone.

 “Dr. Carrey was recently transferred to a VA facility in Chicago, but it appears that Dr. Harris is your new provider.”